-- · Confirmed location.
+- · Location in consolidated area.

 - Building has two independent distribution wings with an attractive central lobby topped by a large skylight, providing light to the interior areas.

 - Opportunity to improve management of building and invest capex to add value by improving energy efficiency.

 - · Clear potential rental growth.

 - 100% occupied at current market rents.